Dedicated to the study and performance of classical and contemporary choral music

 Originally known as The Suburban Symphony Chorus, CAS of NJ began in 1962 under the direction of Peter Sozio.
 The following year, Evelyn Bleeke became director, serving the organization in that role for a remarkable 32 years until her retirement in 1995.
 It was early in her tenure that the chorus formed as an independent organization under its present name.

 Evelyn Bleeke was followed by Thomas Booth, Kathleen Healy-Wedsworth, and then James S. Little.
-In 2012, as the group entered its second half-century of singing, Martin Sędek was appointed music director.
-Most recently, CAS of NJ was thrilled to welcome Dr. John Wilson as its new music director, starting in June 2024.
+In 2012, as the group entered its second half-century of singing, Dr. Martin Sędek was appointed music director.
+Dr. John Wilson directed the society for our 2025 winter concert, and now, Choral Art Society of New Jersey is thrilled to welcome Seth Velez as its new music director, starting in February 2025.

 Since its formation in the 1960s, the group has earned the accolades of the public and critics alike.
 It continues to grow in membership, fostering an intergenerational creative community for musicians of all backgrounds.